 The opposite was true when the show was first introduced.
 CBS promotions went into overdrive during the summer of 2011 to hype the show up, with POI ads outnumbering those for fellow rookie Unforgettable by about two to one.
 Ironically, it had the opposite effect in the ratings - the premiere dropped nearly forty percent in 18-49 from the second half of a special hourlong episode of The Big Bang Theory (5.1 to 3.1), and was outrated by all but two of CBS' other Monday-Thursday dramas.
 Given the pedigree and heavy marketing, this was considered a disappointing start.
-The only upside is that, nearly two years in, the show has stayed in the general vicinity of this number, while several other CBS shows have fallen off.
+The only upside is that the show stayed in the general vicinity of this number for its entire run on Thursdays, while several other CBS shows fell off.

 John Nolan who played Kara's employer in "Dead Reckoning" is the uncle of Jonathan Nolan.

 Paul Sparks (Wilson in "Relevance") is married to Annie Parisse (Kara Stanton).

 Throw It In: Reese kissing Carter at the end of "The Crossing" was improvised by Jim Caviezel.

 What Might Have Been: The original script for the Pilot episode revealed all of John and Jessica's backstory in that episode, and would have also included a scene where Finch provides Reese with an apartment to live in.
 The John/Jessica backstory was cut down and then spread out over the course of the first season, and the apartment became a birthday gift in "Many Happy Returns".